eficode-academy/helm-katas/test-helm-deployments.md

 ### command vs. args

-When writing helm tests, you are likely to want to override the origin `ENTRYPOINT` or `CMD` defined in the Dockerfile of the image used in the test.
+When writing helm tests, you are likely to want to override the original `ENTRYPOINT` or `CMD` defined in the Dockerfile of the image used in the test.
 In kubernetes this is done, slightly unintuitively, by using the `command` key of the container spec to define the `ENTRYPOINT`, and the `args` key to define the `CMD` of the container.

 An example of overwriting the entrypoint of container: